someone235/kasfam-handsfree/README.md

 ## Important Notes

-- Conversation memory is shared across CLI and server—avoid running parallel evaluations for consistent calibration
+- Conversation memory is disabled by default.
+To enable it, set `CONVERSATION_MEMORY=session` (per run) or `CONVERSATION_MEMORY=persist` (stored in DB and shared across CLI/server).
+- If using `CONVERSATION_MEMORY=persist`, avoid running parallel evaluations to prevent chains from interleaving.